nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/whats_removed.rst

 Subnets
 ~~~~~~~

 Subnets are gone.
-Instead NodeCollections should be used to organize neurons.
+Instead NodeCollections should be used to group and organize neurons.

   +---------------------------------------------+---------------------------------------+
   | NEST 2.x                                    | NEST 3.0                              |